plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 }
 ```

 The struct contains five `ULONGLONG` fields but only two of them are used: `Size` is the size of the mapping, and `MappingAddress` the virtual allocation that has been assigned by the kernel.
 Notice that the `map` variable is passed in as the user input and the user output.
-Once the `DeviceIOControl` is completed the `map` variable is popoulated with the two revelant variables.
+Once the `DeviceIOControl` is completed the `map` variable is populated with the two relevant variables.

 ## Virtual Address to Physical Memory Mapping